-The Party MUST ensure the Entity can provide enough information to identify a distinct instance of Entity Information.
+The RP MUST ensure the Entity provides enough information to identify a distinct instance of Entity Information.

-The Party MUST be able to identify when an instance of Entity Information has been claimed.
+The RP MUST be able to identify when an instance of Entity Information has been claimed.

 Additional information — Orphaned or unclaimed instances of Entity Information are at greater risk of being incorrectly bound to an Entity.
 A subsequent claim to an association with Entity Information, that has already been recorded as having been bound, should raise concerns.